Fermat-ORG/fermat-framework/README.md

 Take a look at the [Fermat Book](https://github.com/bitDubai/fermat/tree/master/fermat-book) that it is being written in order to help developers learn more about Fermat technology.

-#### Status of the Project
+#### Project status

-As of November 2015 the state of the project is the following:
+As of November 2015 the project status is the following:

-**State of the code** : Under development for 6 months.
+**Code state** : Under development for 6 months.
 No realeses yet.
 30+ full time developers working on it provided by the project's main contributor: [bitDubai](https://www.bitDubai.com).

-**Future path of development** : Active.
-First release with very limited features schedulled for December 2015.
+**Future path of development** : Active (First release with very limited features scheduled for December 2015).

 <br>
 ## I Want to Join the Team!

+Awesome!

-Awesome! *__There are lots of ways you can help.__*
+*__There are lots of ways you can help.__*

 #### Developers